Posted on Leave a comment

 • Industrial shortcuts designed for speed over quality

-If an herb requires extreme heat to extract quickly, we choose time instead.
+Instead, if an herb requires extreme heat to extract quickly, we choose time over force.

 Why We Use MCT Coconut Oil